 The ION 330-BD is a compact media centre machine, with the glossy black case measuring 195 x 70 x 186 mm.
 There’s not much to see on the front of the machine, just the power button and Blu-Ray drive.
 I would have liked to see some USB ports on the front of the case like the LaCie LaCinema Mini HD has, allowing easy access for peripherals such as flash drives.
 Plugging these in at the back of the case can sometimes be a struggle, especially in a home theatre environment.

 The lack of ports at the front, however, is made up with the abundance of options at the back of the case.
 You have your pick of 6 USB 2.0 ports for various peripherals and an ethernet port for internet access (you don’t really want to stream your content over wi-fi do you?).
 You can choose to connect the ION 330-BD to your monitor or HDTV with either VGA or HDMI.
-There’s also a HDMI-DVI adapter included.
+There’s also an HDMI-DVI adapter included.

 For audio output, you have an S/PDIF optical audio output (this was one of the main reasons I went with the 330-BD) and three other audio connectors for 5.1 surround sound.
 There’s nothing too fancy about the case, although it’s very functional and offers lots of ports.

 Just because the ION 330-BD media centre PC is small on the outside doesn’t mean that it’s underpowered inside.
 Fortunately, ASRock chose to use Intel’s Dual-Core Atom 330 processor which is clocked at 1.6GHz, as opposed to the single core (230) option.
-I was concerned that the Atom processor wouldn’t be able to handle full HD content, but ASRock make it incredibly easy to overclock, either in the BIOS or using their utility for Windows.
+I was concerned that the Atom processor wouldn’t be able to handle full HD content, but ASRock makes it incredibly easy to overclock, either in the BIOS or using their utility for Windows.
 I chose to overclock it to 2.0GHz in the BIOS, and it’s perfectly stable with little fan noise.

-Of course there’s no use having a dual core CPU in the machine and then failing to deliver on graphics.
+Of course, there’s no use having a dual-core CPU in the machine and then failing to deliver on graphics.
 The ION 330-BD, as you may have guessed from the name, utilises NVIDIA’s Ion graphics chip.
-The GPU used is the 9400M chip found in Apple’s Macbook Pro range (October 2008 model), so it certainly doesn’t disappoint.
+The GPU used is the 9400M chip found in Apple’s MacBook Pro range (October 2008 model), so it certainly doesn’t disappoint.

 You’ll also find 2GB DDR2 RAM in the 330-BD, which can be upgraded to 4GB in the future, and a 320GB 2.5” 5400RPM hard drive.